-When we talk about the ill-effects of addiction, physical and psychological ramifications of substance abuse remain a key focus.
+When we talk about the ill effects of addiction, the physical and psychological ramifications of substance abuse remain a key focus.
 However, such dependencies impact every aspect of a person’s life, including their ability to form and sustain relationships.
-Slowly but surely drug addiction affects relationships and eventually takes a toll on them.
+Slowly but surely, drug addiction affects relationships and eventually takes a toll on them.

 A person struggling with addictions struggles to foster respect, trust, honesty – all of which are the cornerstones of a well-rounded relationship.
 An addict’s prime focus in life becomes figuring out where and how to get their next fix.
 Naturally, this leads to feelings of anger, resentment, hurt and betrayal.